ttuannguyen/baseline-backend/README.md

 Replace the placeholders in the server code (in index.js file) with your Edamam API credentials: const EDAMAM_API_ID = 'app-id';
 const EDAMAM_API_KEY = 'app-key';

+To obtain Edamam API credentials:
+- After signing up and logging in, you will be directed to your dashboard.
+- Choose the free Recipe Search API and create a new application by providing the necessary details like the name and description of the app.
+- Once the app has been created, Edamam will provide you with an app_id and an app_key.